209 items in your basket. View basket

 I’ve realised there is apparent confusion over the matter because over a relatively short period of time, I’ve seen multiple people ask how to calculate rent arrears, over in the Landlord Forum (usually because landlords are trying to workout when they can start the eviction process).

-Most landlords know that they’re allowed to serve a section 8 eviction notice to a tenant if their tenant is two months in arrears.
+Most landlords know that they’re allowed to serve a section 8 eviction notice to a tenant if their tenant is two three months in arrears (the ground for evicting a tenant for rent arrears increased from two to three months with the introduction of the Renters’ Rights Act).

-The “two months” is usually calculated in one of two ways, but there is actually only one correct way!
+The “three months” is usually calculated in one of two ways, but there is actually only one correct way!

-Many folks seem to do it the wrong way, and the unfortunate consequence of that can be expensive and unnecessarily frustrating.
-Fortunately, the wrong way of calculating the calendar schedule of arrears doesn’t make the notice invalid, only delayed.
+Many people seem to do this the wrong way, and the unfortunate consequence can be both expensive and unnecessarily frustrating.
+Fortunately, using the wrong method for calculating the arrears timeline does not make a notice invalid – only delayed.

-The confusion occurs when people misunderstand what constitutes as “one month in arrears” The wrong method is to assume that a tenant is one month in arrears when they’re 29-31 days (depending on month) late on paying rent.
-So in theory, based on that formula, if a tenant hasn’t paid rent in two calendar months and one day, they could owe three months rent, which actually makes them “three months” in arrears.
-Go figure.
+The confusion arises when people misunderstand what constitutes “one month in arrears”.
+The wrong method is to assume that a tenant is one month in arrears when they are 29–31 days (depending on the month) late in paying rent.

 So if you thought the wrong way was the right way, perhaps landlord law got slightly more tolerable.